 - Make sure you have a plan for which doctor(s) you will see and when to see them after you leave the hospital and be sure to have your list of medications with you for all doctor visits.

-Among those patients who were recanalized, 93.5% had a TICI score of 2B or 3.
-A TICI score is a way of grading the level of success during recanalization therapy on a range from 0-3.
-A score of 2B or 3 is considered to be a successful recanalization.
+Of the patients who received thrombectomy, 94% were recanalized (reopening of the blocked blood vessel).
+Among those patients, 84% had a TICI score of 2B or 3.
+A TICI score is a way of grading the level of success during recanalization therapy on a range from 0—3.
+A score of 2B or 3 is considered a successful recanalization.

 In addition to recanalization, we also help improve quality of life outcomes post-stroke through patient rehabilitation services.
 Therapy and progress tracking is provided through Ochsner Lafayette General Orthopedic Hospital, which is part of the Ochsner Lafayette General Medical Center campus.
 Patients can seamlessly transfer from critical stroke care and recovery to rehabilitation, where they are aided by a team of specialists to improve coordination and motor skills needed for daily living.